National Fatal Drowning Database

 The database is made possible by ethical access to the National Coronial Information System (NCIS) and State and Territory Coronial Offices, The Queensland Family and Child Commission and Surf Life Saving Australia.

-If you or your organisation would like to gather details from the Royal Life Saving National Fatal Drowning Database we would ask that you make this initial request via email to the Amy Peden, National Manager Research and Policy at email@example.com
+If you or your organisation would like to gather details from the Royal Life Saving National Fatal Drowning Database we would ask that you make this initial request via email to Stacey Pidgeon, National Manager – Research and Policy at email@example.com

 Please be sure to include in this information request the following details: